Unique Group

 Unique Group (ইউনিক গ্রুপ) is a Bangladeshi diversified conglomerate based in Dhaka.
-Salina Ali is the chairperson and Mohammad Noor Ali is the Managing Director of Unique Group.
+Salina Ali is the chairperson and Mohammad Noor Ali is the managing director of Unique Group.

 History

 Unique Group started business in the 1983 by Mohammad Noor Ali.
 It started as an exporter of labour from Bangladesh.

 Unique Group established Borak Travels (Pvt) Limited in 1983.
 It represents Aeroflot Russian Airlines and Asiana Airlines.
 It also operates chartered flights between Bangladesh and South Korea.

 In 1991, Unique group founded Unique Tours and Travels.

 Unique group established Unique Ceramic Industries Limited in 1995 with technical support from China.
 It also established Freight Management Limited in 1995.

 In 1999, Unique Group launched Unique Vocational Training Center Limited with support from Board of Investment and Building and Construction Authority of Singapore.

 Unique Group through its subsidiary, Unique Hotel & Resorts Limited, launched The Westin Dhaka in November 2000.

-In 2007, Noor Ali was nominated by Awami League to contest the Bangladesh General Election in 22 January 2007 before it was cancelled.
+In 2007, Noor Ali was nominated by Awami League to contest the Bangladesh General Election on 22 January 2007 before it was cancelled.
 He then filed a 50 million extortion case against former Prime Minister Sheikh Hasina, Sheikh Helal, and Helal's wife Rupa Chowdhury over the contracts for three power plants in 1997 awarded to Unique Group.
 He withdrew the case and apologized publicly in December 2008 at a rally in Nawabganj Pilot High School.
 He alleged a "vested quarter" filed the case in his name.
 The rally was for the general elections to Dhaka-1 constituency and Sheikh Hasina was present there.

-On 21 August 2008, charges were framed against Mohammad Noor Ali, Managing Director of Unique Group, over alleged graft in the purchase of MiG-29 for Bangladesh Air Force.
+On 21 August 2008, charges were framed against Mohammad Noor Ali, managing director of Unique Group, over alleged graft in the purchase of MiG-29 for Bangladesh Air Force.
 The other accused in the case are former Prime Minister Sheikh Hasina, former Chief of Air Staff Jamal Uddin Ahmed, retired Air Commodore Mirza Akhter Maruf, and retired joint secretary Mohammad Hossain Serniabat.
 All the accused were acquitted in the verdict on the case on 2 June 2011.

 Unique Group announced plans to build five more luxurious hotels in Dhaka under Starwood brands.
 It signed an agreement with Starwood Hotels and Resorts Worldwide on 10 March 2010 to establish three hotels in Dhaka.
 Beximco group bought 5 percent stake in Unique Hotels and Resorts on 17 June 2010 for 1.6 billion taka.
 In April 2010, Noor Ali was elected Chairperson of Eastern Bank Limited.

 Unique Group received permission from Bangladesh Economic Zones Authority to establish a private economic zone in Narayanganj District on 25 August 2016.
 Unique Group allegedly filled up agricultural land with sand in an effort to develop the site for the economic zone affecting 12 thousand farmers in the area and in violation of a 2004 order from Bangladesh High Court.